-There’s this supposed rule that you shouldn’t mix cheese and seafood.
+This Baked Shrimp Dip is a perfect example how rules are made to be broken.
+There is a supposed rule that you shouldn’t mix cheese and seafood.
 I guess that’s a good guideline if you are planning on putting a block of provolone on some salmon.
-But, sometimes seafood and cheese go quite well together like in this awesome and easy baked shrimp dip!
+But, sometimes seafood and cheese go quite well together.

-One of the first things I ever felt comfortable cooking for others was a hot crab dip with loads of Old Bay and cream cheese (version of it in this appetizer post).
+One of the first things I ever felt comfortable cooking for others was a hot crab dip with loads of Old Bay and cream cheese.
 It taught me the genius that can be seafood and cheese if you bake into a creamy dip.

 This dip doesn’t have too many ingredients actually which is nice.
 While you could leave the chili out if you aren’t a fan of spice, I think it adds a nice kick to the dip.
 I seeded my pepper and just roughly chopped it with a few shallots to get the dip started.